Course Outline

 Format:

-From Weeks 1 -13 you will be required to post at least once per week about the lecture topic or reading for that particular week.
+From Weeks 1 -12 you will be required to post at least once per week about the week's topic or reading for that particular week.
 Posts can involve sharing a relevant article or video or starting a conversation.
 The focus will be on you making a valuable and relevant contribution to the community each week.
 You will also be required to interact, at least once, with another student's post for the week by posting a relevant comment to participate in the discussion.

 Criteria: